davidearl/jcomma/README.md

 In table formats (HTML, CSV, XLSX), the values just appear as consecutive columns headed (when requested) by the dotted/indexed name.
 Column headings are worked out from the field names of the first record.

 You can usefully have more than one field with the same name (usually consecutive), providing you set options to omit each in opposite circumstances.
 For example, say you have debit and credit columns in the original CSV but require a single simple number, positive for credit and negative for debit.
-So you would make one field from credit and the same field from debit, each of which has the option to omit if blank, and convert to a number, while debit also includes the option to negate when converting to a number.
+So you could make one field from credit and the same field from debit, each of which has the option to omit if zero, and convert to a number, while the debit version of the field also includes the option to negate when converting to a number.
+(However, if the opposite column is actually always blank rather than zero - the more common case - it would be easier to create a single field comprising both columns and setting the option to prefix the debit column with a minus sign in the concatenation).

 ### don't include in output